 Research lodging options and make dinner reservations.

-Shannon can conduct initial research for lodging options, based on your location preferences and budget, for both you and your guests.
+Jennifer can conduct initial research for lodging options, based on your location preferences and budget, for both you and your guests.
 We can also get quotes for dinner and party options on the day of your wedding, as well as some other limited reservations for your stay.

 We don’t take photos of the celebration after we end our couple’s photography session with you, but we have helped couples arrange for celebrations at all sorts of restaurants including The Olde Pink House, 700 Drayton at the Mansion, Rocks on the River, Vic’s on the River, Moon River, 45 Bistro, The Pirate’s House, The Chart House and the Savannah Riverboat, among others.